mxaddict/www.codedmaster.com/content/ttk/quest-app/05-removing-quests.md

      - `if let Ok(index_num) = index_str.parse::<usize>()`: We try to turn the
        text (like "2") into a real number (`usize`). `usize` is a type of number Rust uses for counting list items. `Ok` means it worked!
+     - `if index_num >= 1 && index_num <= quests.len()`: Before removing
+       anything, we make sure the number actually matches a quest on your list.
+       There is no quest number 0, and no quest number 99 if you only have 4!
      - `let actual_index = index_num - 1;`: This is important!
 In programming,
        lists usually start counting from 0 (0, 1, 2...) not 1 (1, 2, 3...).
 So
        if you say "remove 2", it's actually the item at position 1 in Rust's